-When do the rules go into effect?
+When do the rules went into effect?

 State laws requiring licensing are all already in effect.
 HUD issued earlier guidance and a model statute to assist the states in connection with enactment of their laws.
-HUD's final rule takes effect on Aug.
+HUD's final rule took effect on Aug.
 29, 2011.

 Dodd–Frank Wall Street Reform and Consumer Protection Act